Kitty Foyle (radio and TV series): Irna Phillips

 In 1941, Irna Phillips, creator of the popular soap opera Guiding Light, first proposed the idea of a serialized version of the award-winning film released a year earlier to Lady Esther cosmetics.
-Unfortunately, Lady Esther rejected but General Mills soon would except.
+Unfortunately, Lady Esther rejected but General Mills soon would accept.

 General Mills, the Hummerts and Stories America Loves

 By the early 1940s, General Mills had been looking for a way to break into radio.
 Their first big break came in 1941 when the company became the official sponsor of The Lone Ranger radio program.
 But within months after landing sponsorship of The Lone Ranger, the company were approached with the idea of a radio program that took popular novels of the time (past or present) and make serialized productions of them.
 The program was entitled Stories America Loves.